AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-wp-account.md

 You can set up a Satellite account for them.
 Satellites are separate accounts that are managed from within the hub account.
 You can have multiple satellites attached to the same hub.

 This setup lets you give your clients a dashboard without having to add them to your own account.
-It’s a great way of ensuring that your clients only see the information they are meant to see - satellite account users don’t see any details of the hub account (or any other satellites attached to the same hub).
+It's a great way of ensuring that your clients only see the information they are meant to see - satellite account users don't see any details of the hub account (or any other satellites attached to the same hub).
 Satellite accounts are explained further in [Satellite accounts in Workfront Proof](../../../workfront-proof/wp-acct-admin/satellite-accounts/sat-accts-in-wp.md).

 ## Can I create reports using Workfront Proof?

 Custom views available in Enterprise and Unlimited editions allow you to build your own views in the account.
 You can choose what information you want to include in that view, what filters you want to use and how to sort the information.
-It’s a great tool to keep track of the proofs and files in your account, but it can also be used as a reporting tool - Custom views can be exported to an Excel file, allowing you to process the data further.
+It's a great tool to keep track of the proofs and files in your account, but it can also be used as a reporting tool - Custom views can be exported to an Excel file, allowing you to process the data further.

 Detailed instructions are available on the [Create and Manage Custom Views in Workfront Proof Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/create-and-manage-custom-views.md) page.

 ## What can I do if someone deletes a proof by accident?

-When a proof is deleted, it’s moved to the Trash folder in the sidebar.
-Don’t worry if you deleted something by mistake - if you were able to delete a proof you can also recover it from Trash.
+When a proof is deleted, it's moved to the Trash folder in the sidebar.
+Don't worry if you deleted something by mistake - if you were able to delete a proof you can also recover it from Trash.
 Simply go to the Trash, pick the proof that you deleted and click on *Restore*.

 More information on the Trash folder is available in the [Restore and Empty the Trash in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/restore-and-empty-trash.md) article.